Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: The split case

 Recall the relations

 Put We then have

 Combining the two equations to cancel the term $\fv_\alpha\fv_\beta$ gives

 Suppose that $\fu$ is a $p$-adic unit.
 Since $p$ is split, \cite[\S2.4]{BD-mumford} tells us that $x_0$ is equal to $T_p x_0^0-2x_0^0$ up to a $p$-adic unit.
 Thus, $g(x_0)$, and hence $\lambda(g)_0(\one)$ are $p$-adic units.
-Here we utilize\footnote{In our setting new vector is a test vector, and so the toric period of $g$ explicitly relates to the normalized $L$-value.
-Note that the test vectors in \cite{cst} and \cite{chidahseihanticycloLvaluescrelle} are identical.} explicit Waldspurger formula \cite[Theorem~1.2]{cst}, which expresses as a $p$-integral multiple of the square of $g(x_{0})$.
+Here we utilize\footnote{In our setting, the new vector is a test vector, and so the toric period of $g$ explicitly relates to the normalized $L$-value.
+Note that the test vectors in \cite{cst} and \cite{chidahseihanticycloLvaluescrelle} are identical.} the explicit Waldspurger formula \cite[Theorem~1.2]{cst}, which expresses as a $p$-unit multiple of the square of $g(x_{0})$: this follows in the same way as the deduction of \cite[Corollary 6.2]{zhang14} from the explicit Waldspurger formula \cite[Theorem 6.1]{zhang14} therein.
 Since $\alpha$ and $\beta$ have positive $p$-adic valuations, it follows from \eqref{eq:combined} that $\lambda(g)_1(\one)$ is a $p$-adic unit.